 In 2018, I completed 235 sessions.
 But only 208 sessions in 2019.
-I use an app called Headspace that makes tracking these numbers easy.
+I use an app called Headspace that makes tracking these numbers easily.
 I completed more sessions last year than I did this year, and I don’t like that trajectory at all.
-Hopefully I can improve on this in 2020.
+Hopefully, I can improve on this in 2020.

 8. Read (or Listen To) at Least 35 New Books

 Reading is a huge priority for me.
 It’s the first thing I do every morning.
 Also, I make it a priority to revisit my yearly goals once a month to make sure I’m on track to reach them.

 In November, I noticed that I wasn’t on pace to reach this goal.
 So basically, I had to consciously pick up the pace.